RoboDomo/docker-scripts/README.md

 This directory contains some handy shell scripts to start docker containers on your home automation server.

-For my server, I chose this barebones PC: https://www.amazon.com/gp/product/B00VBNSO8U/ref=oh_aui_search_detailpage?ie=UTF8&psc=1
+For my server, I chose this barebones PC (Gigabyte Brix):

+https://www.amazon.com/gp/product/B00VBNSO8U/ref=oh_aui_search_detailpage?ie=UTF8&psc=1

 It cost about 2x what a Raspberry Pi with case and power supply and other needed